-Consumers experience your brand in many different ways, whether by using your product and interacting with customer support, or through word-of-mouth on channels outside of your control.
+Consumers experience your brand in many different ways.
 And with each new interaction, their perception of your brand can change, potentially leading to a new customer or a lost one.

-So, how do you go about ensuring more positive customer interactions and fewer negative ones?
+So, how do you go about ensuring more positive customer experiences and fewer negative ones?

-For starters, you need to understand what customers are experiencing, what their expectations are of those experiences, and if your business is delivering on those expectations.
-From there, it’s best to evaluate the following:
+Customer Experience Management will help you to determine what customers are experiencing, what their expectations are of those experiences, and if your business is delivering on those expectations.

 Customer experience (CX) is the overall perception of your brand in the eyes of your customer, based on the individual and accumulated interactions they have with and about your brand.

 To be able to improve customer experiences, you need to be able to track, measure, and understand all the interactions your customers have with your business.
 That’s where Customer Experience Management comes in.

 Customer Experience Management (CXM) enables you to make sense of not only what your customers want, but what actions you need to take to deliver experiences that meet or exceed customer expectations.
 A CXM strategy will take a brand from simply reacting to customer requests to anticipating and adapting to customer needs in advance with insights gathered directly from the customers themselves.